mar10/pyftpsync/docs/sphinx/development.rst

 .. todo::
     This did not work yet due to permission problems.
+    If anyone get's this to run, please document here.

 For example, environment variables may look like this, assuming the FTP server is rooted at the user's home directory::